-It is common place and a matter of international law that extradition request be made only by States.
+It is commonplace and a matter of international law that extradition requests are made only by States.
 An individual cannot file for extradition.
-Before the application for extradition is filed, it presupposes that certain preliminary or preparatory steps be followed by a foreign state.
+It presupposes that before an application for extradition is filed, a foreign state must follow specific preliminary or preparatory steps.

-Extradition proceedings in Cameroon for foreign nations are structured towards an efficient disposition of issues.
-Unlike Nigeria, an extradition request for the surrender of a fugitive criminal is made in writing to the

-Attorney-General of the Federation of Nigeria [52].
+The process for foreign nations to file for extradition in Cameroon is structured towards an efficient disposition of issues.
+Unlike Nigeria, an extradition request to surrender a fugitive criminal is made in writing to the Attorney-General of the Federation of Nigeria [52].
 This is utterly different in Cameroon.
 The procedure in Cameroon begins with a request made in writing to the Minister of Justice through the Ministry in charge of External Relations.
-It is worthy of memory that the prescribed diplomatic channel must be followed strictly by any foreign nation requesting extradition and the application must be supported with the following documents: [53]
+It is worth remembering that any foreign nation requesting extradition must strictly follow the prescribed diplomatic channel.
+All requests must be supported with the following documents [53]:

-- a) A copy of the verdict, even if the person was convicted in absentia; - b) b) An order to bring the accused before a competent court for preliminary inquiry or trial.
+- a) A copy of the verdict, even if the person was convicted in absentia; - b) An order to bring the accused before a competent court for preliminary inquiry or trial.
 This document must be the original or a certified copy. - c) An arrest warrant or any other document having the same effect issued by a competent foreign authority.
-The warrant must specify the offence on which it is founded and its date. - d) A copy of the law(s) applicable to the offense charged, and account of the facts of the case must be attached by the requesting state. - e) If judgment is rendered in default, the requesting state must proof that the defendant was aware of the proceedings and had access to adequate legal defences.
+The warrant must specify the offence on which it is founded and its date. - d) A copy of the law(s) applicable to the offence charged, and account of the facts of the case must be attached by the requesting state. - e) If judgment is rendered in default, the requesting state must proof that the defendant was aware of the proceedings and had access to adequate legal defences.

-The Minister in charge of External Relations checks the aforementioned documents before forwarding them to the Minister of Justice who verifies if all conditions are met, before seizing the Legal Department of the foreigner's place of residence for enforcement [54].
+The Minister in charge of External Relations checks the aforementioned documents before forwarding them to the Minister of Justice, who verifies that all conditions are met before seizing the Legal Department of the foreigner's place of residence for enforcement [54].

-Upon reception of the enforcement notice supported by evidence from the Minister of Justice, the examining magistrate may issue a provisional warrant of arrest if the fugitive is in Cameroon or on his way to Cameroon [55].
-However, before issuing such warrant, the magistrate must ensure that the alleged offence is an extraditable one, and there is sufficient evidence or information to justify the issuance of the arrest warrant.
+Upon receiving the enforcement notice supported by evidence from the Minister of Justice, the examining magistrate will issue a provisional warrant of arrest if the fugitive is in Cameroon or on his way to Cameroon Reference [55].
+However, before issuing such a warrant, the magistrate must ensure that the alleged offence is an extraditable one and that there is sufficient evidence or information to justify the issuance of the arrest warrant.
 The offence must also be one in which the court would have normally issued a warrant of arrest if committed in Cameroon [56].

-After arrest has been made, the magistrate of the Legal Department of the Court of First Instance shall proceed, if necessary with the aid of an interpreter, to examine the foreigner's identity, serve him the documents supporting his arrest and record any statement he may make while informing him of his right to brief counsel [57].
-A report is drawn up thereafter relating to the proceedings and signed by the magistrate, the interpreter if any and the foreigner.
-The report shall bear a note, where necessary, that the foreigner refuses or is unable to sign [58].
+After an arrest has been made, the magistrate of the Legal Department of the Court of First Instance shall proceed, if necessary with the aid of an interpreter, to examine the foreigner's identity, serve him the documents supporting his arrest, and record any statement he may make while informing him of his right to brief counsel Reference [57].
+A report relating to the proceedings is drawn up thereafter and signed by the magistrate, the interpreter, if any, and the foreigner.
+Where necessary, the report shall bear a note that the foreigner refuses or cannot sign [58].